Module: PTY

 The command's controlling tty is set to the slave device of the pty and its standard input/output/error is redirected to the slave device.

-are the full commands to run, given a String.
-Any additional arguments
+command and command_line are the full commands to run, given a String.
+Any additional arguments will be passed to the command.

 Return values

-In the non-block form this returns an array of size three, [r, w, pid]
+In the non-block form this returns an array of size three, [r, w, pid].

 In the block form these same values will be yielded to the block: